AlexanderPoone/CloudProject/_paper_reviews/paper2.md

 ----

 Not entirely true.
-There are realtime apps that can rely on fields created on the fly.
+There are real-time apps that can rely on fields created on the fly.
 Adding a field to Mongoose model means a new deploy process.
 There are ODMs that doesn't require a fixed schema definition, Mongorito for instance.

 ----